propavingk/SlotDrift/SECURITY.md

 The realistic threat model for a tool like this is malformed input:

 1. **Parser crashes.** A crafted line might trigger an unhandled exception.
+   The parser is covered by tests for every documented validation rule, and any crash is treated as a bug.
+2. **Resource consumption.** A very large export consumes memory for the record list and the per-slot maps.
+There is no streaming mode yet; a